Malankara Metropolitan: Reform movement and church splits

 From 1816, Dionysius II, Dionysius III, Dionysius IV, and Mathews Athanasius succeeded the Malankara Metropolitans.
 Athanasius was inspired and encouraged by the Anglican missionaries at the old seminary in Kottayam, where Mathews Athanasius wanted to reform the traditional Syrian church.
 A parallel group under Dionysius V was working against his reformational schemes.
 Dionysius V invited and brought Ignatius Peter IV of Antioch to Malankara in 1875.
-The Patriarch divided the Malankara Church into seven dioceses; Dionysius V was declared the Malankara Metropolitan and was put in charge of Quilon Diocese in the synod of Mulanthuruthy (27 to 30 June 1876).
+The Patriarch divided the Malankara Church into seven dioceses; Dionysius V was declared the Malankara Metropolitan and was put in charge of the Quilon Diocese in the synod of Mulanthuruthy (27 to 30 June 1876).
 Neither the incumbent Metropolitan Mathews Athanasius nor the Churches favoring him participated in the synod.

 A series of court cases followed thereafter.
 The Travancore Royal Court, by order on 14 July 1889, declared that Dionysius V was the rightful Malankara Metropolitan and Thomas Athanasius had no rights or claims to that office.
 The reformed faction separated and organized themselves as the independent Malankara Mar Thoma Syrian Church.
 The majority faction that preserved the Oriental Orthodox faith and came under the leadership of the new Malankara Metropolitan Dionysius V, under the spiritual guidance of the Patriarch of Antioch, is known as the Malankara Orthodox Syrian Church (Malankara Church).

 In 1911, the church was divided into two factions due to internal disputes.
 Since then, the faction that supported the Patriarch of Antioch is known as the Bava Kakshi (Patriarch faction), while the Methran Kakshi (Malankara Metropolitan's faction) supported Vattasseril Thirumeni (bishop).
 In 1912, Methran Faction was ordained as the Catholicos of the East by Patriarch Ignatius Abded Mshiho II.
 After several years of litigation between the two factions, the Supreme Court of India declared that the Patriarch has no power in the Malankara Church, with his spiritual power reaching a vanishing point since the establishment of the Catholicate.
 This caused the Malankara Church to split again.
 The Patriarch faction under the Patriarch of Antioch still believes in the spiritual powers of the Patriarch and remains under the Catholicos of India, later established in 1975.

 Electing Catholicos Geevarghese II as Malankara Metropolitan

-After the death of Malankara Metropolitan Gee Varghese Dionysius VI of Vattasseril (1934), the Malankara Association was held at M.D Seminary.
+After the death of Malankara Metropolitan Geevarghese Dionysius VI of Vattasseril (1934), the Malankara Association was held at M.D Seminary.
 Kottayam elected Catholicos Baselios Geevarghese II as the Malankara Metropolitan and passed a constitution for the Malankara Orthodox Syrian Church, popularly known as the 1934 constitution or Malankara Orthodox Syrian Church Constitution.

 Since 1934, the Catholicos of the East has held the Office of Malankara Metropolitan.